PrefectHQ/prefect/docs/concepts/deployments.md

 However, there are a few reasons you might consider running flows on dynamically provisioned infrastructure with workers and work pools instead:

-- Workflows that have expensive infrastructure needs may be more costly in this setup due to the long-running process.
+- Flows that have expensive infrastructure needs may be more costly in this setup due to the long-running process.
-- Workflows with heterogeneous infrastructure needs across runs will be more difficult to configure and schedule.
+- Flows with heterogeneous infrastructure needs across runs will be more difficult to configure and schedule.
 - Large volumes of deployments can be harder to track.
 - If your internal team structure requires that deployment authors be members of a different team than the team managing infrastructure, the work pool interface may be preferred.

 ### Dynamically provisioning infrastructure with workers

-[Work pools and workers](/concepts/work-pools/) allow Prefect to exercise greater control of the infrastructure in which flows runs.
+[Work pools and workers](/concepts/work-pools/) allow Prefect to exercise greater control of the infrastructure on which flows run.
-This setup allows you to essentially "scale to zero" when nothing is scheduled to run, as the worker process is lightweight and does not need the same resources that your workflows do.
+This setup allows you to essentially "scale to zero" when nothing is running, as the worker process is lightweight and does not need the same resources that your workflows do.

 With this approach: